The Trouble with Linux

 To accommodate the different needs, integrators (the folks managing the distros) have packages divvied up into tiny components.
 I don’t install ffmpeg, nor do I install each of the half-dozen libraries for ffmpeg: I install each library’s development, documentation, library, debug support and utilities.

-The problem then feeds back into itself.
+The problem then compounds itself.
 Linux is a hodge podge of projects, and there are hundreds of different flavors (distributions) of Linux built with different projects.
 Some distributions embrace a change, while others remain skeptical and retain the older version.
 Yet others may go a different direction, swapping out a package with an alternate solution.
-Although end-use compatibility is disregarded, source-code compatibility is a goal.
+Source-code compatibility is a goal, not binary compatibility.

 The result is huge messes such as system startup.
 There were system V startup scripts (/etc/init.d) which were then formalized as the LSB (Linux Standard Base).
 Then, init was replaced with systemd(1) and other attempts to improve on the old-style init.
 But rather than replace LSB wholesale, compatibility layers were put in place to allow old-school startup to still work.